yanghengqiang/45/Game-Architecture.md

 When the client receives that `welcome` message, it will reply with a `gotit` message, attached with the `Player's name`.

 When the server receives that `gotit`, it will broadcast it back to every connected player (except the current player) that someone has joined the game with `playerJoin` message.
-Every players who has connected to the game will receives this message and update their player list (draw new enemy on screen, etc.)
+Every player who has connected to the game will receive this message and update their player list (draw new enemy on screen, etc.)

 Then, the game starts!

 ### In-Game Communication
 There are 3 types of communication once the game is started: **Game Logic**, **Chat** and **Ping** (check latency)
 #### Game Logic
-We designed the game logic based on Player's behaviours.
-Basically, we have 3 behaviours of a player: **Movement**, **Eating foods** and **Eating each others**.
+We designed the game logic based on Players' behaviours.
+Basically, we have 3 behaviours of a player: **Moving**, **Eating foods** and **Eating other players**.

-All the game logic should be processed on server side, and only return the result to client.
+All the game logic should be processed on the server side, and only return the visible results to the client.

 ##### Movement
 ![](http://i.imgur.com/XUMm9EC.png)